joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_thankfulness_or_gratitude/prologue.md

 (4) Whether thanksgiving should be deferred?
 (5) Whether thanksgiving should be measured according to the favor received or the disposition of the giver?
 (6) Whether one ought to pay back more than one has received?

+* Whether Thankfulness Is A Special Virtue, Distinct From Other Virtues?
+* Whether The Innocent Is More Bound To Give Thanks To God Than The Penitent?
+* Whether A Man Is Bound To Give Thanks To Every Benefactor?
+* Whether A Man Is Bound To Repay A Favor At Once?
+* Whether In Giving Thanks We Should Look At The Benefactor's Disposition Or At The Deed?
+* Whether The Repayment Of Gratitude Should Surpass The Favor Received?